jpillora/node-logbook/README.md

 ### Default Configuration

-With this default configuration, `logbook` will have no effect, it will simply pass all output back the associated pipe (stdout or stderr).
+With this default configuration, `logbook` will have no effect, console will function as expected.

 <runFile('./show-defaults')>
 ```